Ernxst/svelte-query-params/CONTRIBUTING.md

 ## Releases

-_Note: Only [core maintainers (L3+)](https://github.com/Ernxst/svelte-query-rune/blob/main/GOVERNANCE.md#level-3-l3---core-maintainer) can release new versions of `svelte-query-rune`._
+_Note: Only [core maintainers (L3+)](https://github.com/Ernxst/svelte-query-params/blob/main/GOVERNANCE.md#level-3-l3---core-maintainer) can release new versions of `svelte-query-params`._

 The repo is set up with automatic releases, using the changeset GitHub action & bot.

-To release a new version of `svelte-query-rune`, find the `Version Packages` PR, read it over, and merge it.
+To release a new version of `svelte-query-params`, find the `Version Packages` PR, read it over, and merge it.

 ### Releasing PR preview snapshots